A PARENT’S GUIDE TO OUR SCHOOL

 The Therapy Team provides support and supervision for staff through whole school INSET sessions and the use of solution circles to explore arising issues.
 Staff at Oak Tree School are committed to reactive practice and are supported by the therapy team in using video to develop this.

-Relevant staff receive regular and high quality training regarding safeguarding, and all school staff receive safeguarding refresher training every two years.
+Relevant staff receive regular and high quality training regarding safeguarding, and all school staff receive safeguarding refresher training at least every year.
 Staff also have daily brie ng meetings where they discuss best approaches and strategies for meeting the needs of the students.

 As part of Oak Tree Schools on-going continued professional development program staff will work with professionals on a wide range of issues including behaviour management, attachment disorders, autism, dyslexia, dyspraxia, dyscalculia, relationships and sex education, drugs awareness and behaviour conditions such as ADHD, ODD and OCD.